viamrobotics/docs/CONTRIBUTING.md

 We aim to be diect, friendly, and concise.

-Depending on the type of content, the audience may be beginners or advances.
+Depending on the type of content, the audience may be beginners or advanced.
 Use your judgment to determine the concepts that need to be explained and when in doubt link to supporting content.

 ## Project structure